ShellLite/ShellLite/README.md

 *   **Natural Language Syntax:** Designed to be read like plain English or pseudocode, reducing the cognitive load for beginners.
 *   **Python Interop:** Seamlessly import and utilize any Python module via a robust proxying layer.
 *   **Cross Platform GUI:** A built in engine for creating desktop applications using an intuitive widget based syntax.
-*   **Multi Backend Compilation:** Supports execution via a tree-walking interpreter or compilation to C, JavaScript, and WebAssembly (WASM).
-(TO BE REWRITTEN)
 *   **Integrated Package Management:** Built in support for installing and managing dependencies directly from GitHub repositories.

 ## Quick Start